kaixih/kaixih.github.io/_posts/2021-01-27-cbr-fusion.md

 ---
 (Under construction)
 ## Introduction
+My previous post, "[Fused Operations in Tensorflow](https://kaixih.github.io/fused-api/)", introduced the basics of fusion operations in deep learning by showing how to enable the grappler optimizer in Tensorflow to recognize the supported patterns and then fuse them together for better performance.
+In that post, I talked about the Conv-Bias-Relu pattern, one of the most common patterns we can find in CNN models.
+In this post, by constrast, I will dive deeper into its computational patterns and discuss why and how they can be fused.

 ## Convolution Pattern
 Let's start from this following figure, which represents a simple convolution that takes in a 3x3 input and 2x2 weight and generates a 2x2 output.

 <p align=center> Fig 0.
 Convolution's Computational Pattern </p>
 ![Convolution Pattern](/assets/posts_images/conv_pattern.PNG)

 ### Convolution Forward

 Convolution equations |
 --- |